What is squatting?

 Can squatters be evicted?

-It usually is better to go for a possession order rather than an interim possession order.
-You will need to consider the pros and cons of the two options, seek legal advice on these options.
+It is usually better to go for a possession order rather than an interim one.
+You will need to consider the pros and cons of the two options and seek legal advice.

 Lawyers generally use court forms N5 and N121 with a witness statement to prepare the possession claim.